Harassment And Bullying At Work Compensation How Much Can I Claim?

 - Disability – when a person is harassed or bullied due to either a physical or mental disability that they are a victim of.

-- Age – when a person is harassed of bullied due to their age, old or young.
+- Age – when a person is harassed or bullied due to their age, old or young.

-These are the basic boxes which harassment and bullying fall into from a legal viewpoint.
+These are the essential boxes which harassment and bullying fall into from a legal viewpoint.
 And of course, individual compensation claims for bullying could comprise of multiple different types of harassment.

-Bullying and harassment are ever more common.
-This is due to the way that technology has now made communication simpler and more immediate than ever before.
+This is due to the way that technology has now made communication more straightforward and more immediate than ever before.
 In the past, most compensation cases for bullying were as a result of face to face harassment.
-Now, the shift is towards online bullying.
-Below are some interesting statistics taken from research into bullying in the year 2015.

 Below you will find some of the types of compensation you can seek to claim due to bullying or harassment.
 Note that this section does not include general damages, such as injury, pain and physical suffering.
 Any form of harassment that has resulted in a physical injury will be pursued as an assault case, not a bullying case.